rust-lang/crates.io/docs/CONTRIBUTING.md

 >
 > For other platforms, try searching for the error message and following
 > suggestions from Stack Overflow.
 Open an issue on this repo if you get stuck,
-> we'll help fix the problem and and will add the solution to these
+> we'll help fix the problem and will add the solution to these
 > instructions!

 ##### OpenSSL